drtaissa/drtaissa.github.io/cv.md

 * In-2-Science Mentor, Melbourne, Australia 2007

 ## OTHER ROLES AND RESPONSIBILITIES
+* Member of the National Committee for Astronomy’s Working Groups for the Decadal Plan, 2024 – present
+* Member of National Organising Committee for Astronomical Society of Australia Annual Scientific Meeting, 2024
+* Chair of the SOC and LOC for the ACES conference, 2024
+* Member of the SOC and LOC for the Joint Franco-Australian 5th Phantom and MCFOST Users Workshop, 2024
+* Interview panels for Monash University postdoc hiring, 2023
 * Member of the ASA Comms Working Group 2023 – present
 * Member of the ASTRO 3D Equity, Diversity and Inclusion Committee 2023 – present
 * Member of ADACS Time Allocation Committee 2023 – 2024